lbke/research/auth.md

 You can do 2 operations on an existing token:

-- Decoding: it means getting the information on the token
+- Decoding: it means getting the information on the token.
-- Verifying: it means checking the token validity **Decoding a token DOESN'T mean it's valid.** Because anyone can craft a token that can be decoded.
+**Decoding a token DOESN'T mean it's valid.** Because anyone can craft a token that can be decoded!
+Think of it as a convenience to get basic user info from the token
-**Verifying the token DOES MEAN it's valid and the user is authenticated**.
+- Verifying: it means checking the token validity **Verifying the token DOES MEAN it's valid and the user is authenticated**.
+That's what you want to do to use to authenticate someone.

+In order to verify a token, you need a key.
+In an assymetrical approach, the website owner, you, has a secret key used to **create** tokens.
+And the client application have a public key, used to verify the

 ## Types of authentication